ekomoku/ekom-pbl/Project 7.md

 Make sure we set up permission that will allow our Web servers to read, write and execute files on NFS:

+On the NFS Server, run the following commands;

 ~~~
 sudo chown -R nobody: /mnt/apps
 sudo chown -R nobody: /mnt/logs